SitecorePowerShell/Book/security/README.md

 ### Configure Web Services

 The web services providing external access to Sitecore are disabled by default.
-You can override this behavior by patching the following configuration file `\App_Config\Include\Cognifide.PowerShell.config`.
+You can override this behavior by patching the following configuration file `\App_Config\Include\Spe.config`.

 Look for the following section and enable as needed.